jordan52/trickykegstands/src/site/checklist.md

 * Logo/branding
 * PR agency - pay one to get your name out.
 * Bug tracker as a todo list
-* Visiter log in office
+* Visitor log in office

 ##Using pandoc
 * Install it... dmg package, or available in distros apt-get, etc.